top of page

 • What if the girl or boy you’re engaged to suddenly wants to call off the marriage?

-There are billions of people throughout history who have experienced mostly tragedy and sorrow throughout their lives, and yet they are still happy.
+There are billions of people throughout history who have experienced mostly tragedy and sorrow, yet they are still happy.
 If such is possible, then the definition of happiness I’ve given is false.

 So, what’s the answer?

-When I search Google for, “How to be happy under difficult conditions?”
-I generally see websites providing lists of suggestions, such as, “Surround yourself with good people,” “Understand what you can control and what you can’t,” and so on.
+When I search Google for “How to be happy under difficult conditions,” I generally see websites providing lists of suggestions, such as, “Surround yourself with good people,” “Understand what you can control and what you can’t,” and so on.
 These are lists.
-Millions of people in this world live under the worst conditions, and yet they’re happy without lists.
+Millions of people live under the worst conditions, yet they’re happy without lists.

 There are millions of rich people in this world who get everything they want with no resistance, and a fair number of those people are miserable.